 Grades Definition A Excellent B Good C Satisfactory D Poor but passing F Failure I Work in Progress W Withdrawal P Pass D Deferred NC No Credit ( ) Grade Replaced

 - Letter grades shall be awarded on following scheme:

-* The Grade Point to be Zero in case of Grade “F” for MS/PhD student.
+* The Grade Point would be Zero in case of Grade “F” for Graduate and Doctoral Programs.

 - GPA: Grade Point Average (GPA) shall be computed by multiplying the number of credit hours of each course by the grade points assigned to grade earned, then dividing the sum of these products by the total number of credit hours in which the student was registered in a semester.

 - CGPA: Cumulative Grade Point Average (CGPA) shall be calculated by summing all the earned grade points divided by the total number of registeredcredit hours during the program.

 - A teacher may award I (incomplete) grade to a student who fails to meet all requirements for reasons beyond his/her control.

 - I grade can be awarded only with the prior approval of the HoD.

 - I grade shall not be allowed in summer courses.